4awpawz/buster/README.md

 I personally find JSON based configuration easier to author and maintain than command line configuration.
 Taking advantage of Buster's *blending* of configuration data to arrive at its runtime configuration, I use the command line in conjunction with the other possible sources of configuration data.

-As an example, when working with NPM based projects, I will create two NPM tasks:
+As an example, when working with NPM based projects, I create 2 NPM tasks:

     "bust": "buster -m"